Jasminum sambac: Cambodia

 In Cambodia, the flower is used as an offering to the Buddha.
 During flowering season which begins in June, Cambodians thread the flower buds onto a wooden needle to be presented to the Buddha.

+Thailand

+In Thailand, this flower is often strung into a garland for offerings to Buddha.
+Its name is called in Thai as "mali la" (มะลิลา) or "mali son" (มะลิซ้อน).
+Their names are referenced in central folk songs, until it is widely known and popular.
+It has been adapted into a sports song.
+In addition, the flower is also used as a symbol on Mother's Day in Thailand as well which falls on August 12, birthday of Queen Sirikit.

 East Asia

 China

 In China, the flower (茉莉花 (Mòlì huā)) is processed and used as the main flavoring ingredient in jasmine tea (茉莉花茶).
 It is also the subject of a popular folk song Mo Li Hua.

 Hawaii

 In Hawaii, the flower is known as pīkake, and is used to make fragrant leis.
 The name 'pīkake' is derived from the Hawaiian word for "peacock", because the Hawaiian Princess Kaʻiulani was fond of both the flowers and the bird.

 The Middle East

 In Oman, Jasminum sambac features prominently on a child's first birthday.
 They are used to make thick garlands used as hair adornments.
 Flowers are sprinkled on the child's head by other children while chanting "hol hol".
 The fragrant flowers are also sold packed in between large leaves of the Indian almond (Terminalia catappa) and sewn together with strips of date palm leaves.
 In Bahrain The flower is made into a pin along with the leaf of a palm tree to commemorate the martyrs of the country, similar to the White Poppy flower.
+Egyptians sometimes make it into garlands and necklaces.